 Today, the scrappy tree behind him has fallen victim to the bulldozer.
 The city landscapers have taken ninety years to transform the crude dirt path into something beautiful and deliberate, finished with a design to guide baby strollers and joggers alike.
 And this man, dressed in tatters, steps aside to time.
 This man is gone.

 I want to touch him, as he stands.
 I can’t and yet I’m somehow pulled closer, closer to his image, to his circumstance, his story.
 I want to be there, in that Depression-era year, and offer him water, some hot food, and a bath.
 While he’s bathing I’d set aside his outfit—not presuming to discard what he owns—and get him a set of basic clothes, suitable for his modesty.
 I’d best-guess his size until we could get to a shop and fit him properly.
-That, all of that, is one thing I would want to do.
+That, all of that, is what I would want to do.
 The first thing.